BigNoid/script.skinshortcuts/README.txt

 -----------------------

  - (Includes method) Menu items now only have the "hasSubmenu" property if there is a submenu
- - Test of an alternative includes method "buildSingle" for including whole menu in a single list (incomplete) (undocumented)
+ - Test of an alternative includes method for including whole menu in a single list, see "Alternative Listings Method" in Advanced Usage.txt
  - Numerous management dialog changes - see resources/Management Dialog.txt for full details - including
 	> Advice change - skins should now provide labels for all controls
 	> Labels 311 and 312 (background and widget name) replaced with listitem properties
- - Management dialog will now list skin-provided playlists - this affects defaults, see "Providing Default Shortcuts" below (incomplete)
+ - Management dialog will now list skin-provided playlists - this affects defaults, see "Providing Default Shortcuts" below

 Note: The code to manage additional properties including backgrounds and widgets has been re-written in this revision.
 The new method is not backwards compatible, so any backgrounds/widgets/additional properties will need to be re-set.